minirachel/nyc-greenthumb-gardens/README.md

 Admin's Note:
 - Certain data fields like "open hours" are available but are not filled in by most parks.
 Currently difficult to utilize.
-- I would be happyt to build out corresponding voter district info, if interest arose!
+- I would be happy to build out corresponding voter district info, if interest arose!